 Writing A-G courses

-Your course description should include relevant information that would assist those reviewing your course in having a better understanding and clarity about how the course meets the A-G subject requirements.
+Your course description should include relevant information that would assist those reviewing your course in having a better understanding of and clarity about how the course meets the A-G subject requirements.

 What we look for in an A-G course description